Skip to main content

 Producing schema.data for the omgidl schema encoding

-# Run from the root of your IDL definition tree, or use additional `-I` arguments to indicate your
+# Run from the root of your IDL definition tree, or change the `-I` flag to the

 For the following files: